 BY KRISSI HUMBARD — “I am happy!
 I am happy!” cried Candida Garcia.

-Chants and cheers filled the council chambers after the Hyattsville City Council cast its final vote in favor of the “sanctuary city” ordinance.
+Chants and cheers filled the council chambers after the Hyattsville City Council cast its final vote in favor of the “sanctuary city” ordinance on April 17.
 The ordinance passed 8-2, with councilmembers Paula Perry (Ward 4) and Ruth Ann Frazier (Ward 5) voting against it.
 Councilmember Kevin Ward (Ward 1) was absent.

 The ordinance will take effect and become city law on May 7.
 Hyattsville will be the first city in Prince George’s County to become a sanctuary city and just the second in the state of Maryland.